box/developer.box.com/guides/events/shield-alert-events.md

 ### Anomalous download alert

-A suspicious locations alert is produced when anomalous content download behavior has been detected.
+A suspicious locations alert is produced when Shield detects an account holder who may be stealing sensitive content.
 It can be identified by the `Anomalous Download` value within `additional_details.shield_alert.rule_category`.

-The `additional_details` payload will provide the following details.
+The `additional_details` payload will provide the following details:

 <!-- markdownlint-disable line-length -->